yulonglim/tp/docs/team/wilfredwongkc.md

 ### Project: TeachBook

-TeachBook is a desktop app for teachers to manage student contacts.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC. (copied from Xin Yi's)
+TeachBook is a desktop app made for primary and secondary school teachers to manage student contacts.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.